 Tom Price Confirmed As Secretary Of Health And Human Services

-The Senate early Friday confirmed Rep. Tom Price, R-Ga., as the new secretary of health and human services.
+The Senate confirmed Rep. Tom Price, R-Ga., early Friday as the new secretary of Health and Human Services.

 He was approved by a party-line vote of 52-47.
 Democrats were concerned that the conservative congressman wants to pare down government health programs.
 They were also troubled by lingering ethics questions over Price's investments.